St Johns, SA

 Where is St Johns?

-St Johns is a suburb of South Australia, Australia.
+St Johns is a suburb of South Australia, Australia, in the Light local government area.

 What is the population of St Johns?